naamancurtis/trx/readme.md

 cargo test
 ```

-This will run both the unit, doc and integration tests.
+This will run the unit, doc and integration tests.

 The benchmarks can be run with